codeafridi/CopilotKey-Linux/README.md

 # KeyPilot

-Turn your unused Copilot key into a powerful launcher on Linux.
+Turn your Copilot key into a customizable launcher on Linux.

-Instead of doing nothing, your Copilot key can now open apps, run commands, and act like a smart shortcut.
+Press → menu → run anything instantly.
 ---

 ## ✨ Features